'Mamohato Bereng Seeiso: Biography

-'Mamohato was born at Tebang, located in the District of Mafeteng.
+'Mamohato was born at Tebang, located in the District of Mafeteng in what was then Basutoland.
 She was the youngest child of Lerotholi Mojela (1895–1961), Chief of Tsakholo.

 The princess was sent to study at Bath Training College of Home Economics in the United Kingdom.

-A year after the death of her father, she married Moshoeshoe II.
+A year after the death of her father, she married King Moshoeshoe II.
 During her reign, she helped improve children's education in Lesotho.

-The queen died on September 6, 2003 of heart failure while at a Catholic retreat for the Order of Saint Cecilia at the Auray Mission in Mantsonyane.
+The Queen Mother died on September 6, 2003, of heart failure while at a Catholic retreat for the Order of Saint Cecilia at the Auray Mission in Mantsonyane.

 Charity work and legacy

 There is a hospital named for her, the Queen 'Mamohato Memorial Hospital.

-The queen, known as the "Mother of the Nation" created Hlokomela Bana in the 1980s to provide care and support for some of the most vulnerable children in Lesotho.
-Hlokomela Bana, which means “Take Care of Children” in Sesotho, works closely with principal chiefs to identify what support can be best provided to those who have lost their parents or are living with disabilities.
+The queen, known as the "Mother of the Nation", created Hlokomela Bana ("Take Care of Children" in Sesotho) in the 1980s to provide care and support for some of the most vulnerable children in Lesotho.
+Hlokomela Bana works closely with principal chiefs to identify what support can be best provided to those who have lost their parents or are living with disabilities.